You are here

 They did marry however and moved to a bothy on Cnoc Dhubh in Ceann Thulabhig (which belonged to Linshader) where James was shepherding.
 One day in 1831 the owner's wife was passing the bothy in her gig when she noticed that Margaret was in an advanced stage of labour.
 She rushed home and bade the servants bring Margaret to the house whilst she made preparations for the birth.
 Margaret's son John "an Tailear" was born there.
 This was her second child - a daughter Mary was born in 1829.
 They moved to Linshader between 1833-34 and lived in one end of the farmhouse barn, where their third child Ann was born.

-They had ten of a family and by 1881 James, Margaret and a daughter Christy had moved to No 5 Crulivig to be near their other daughter Mary and her family.
+They had ten children and by 1881 James, Margaret and a daughter Christy had moved to No 5 Crulivig to be near their other daughter Mary and her family.